deadstrobe5/RAG-edgen/README.md

 - EdgenAI must be running on your machine.
 - Docker installed on your machine.
 - Python 3 installed on your machine.
+- Netcat (nc) installed on your machine for service health checks.

 ## Getting Started